IsakLundin/DA3018Project/notebook.md

 When I have the files I should code something that takes the data and puts it in a histogram.
 I am not sure if how hard that is in java, but I know I can do that in Python with matplot.
 Will probably try to do that in java, but if it takes to much time I will just do it in Python.

+### Extra testing
+So I tested my code on the full data and I got an Memory Error.
+However I tried my code again but with a restriction that it can only use up to 4 GB memory with -Xmx4g in unix and it did work and got me a result.
+So i tried it again but with 8 GB memory with -Xmx8g and it also worked, however I got the same answer as with 4 GB.
+This makes me believe that what I got is the full data.
+I am not really sure how -Xmx4g and -Xmx8g works and if it discards data from the full set.
+I will try to fix my code and try to make it take less memory, but if that does not help I will just use the numbers I got from the -Xmx4g and -Xmx8g attempts and hopefully that is still acceptable.